So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable...

 The devil took Him up on an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory.

 If your right eye causes you to sin, pluck it out and cast it from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.

-Eye candy is a modern-day slang term.
-It refers to superficial beauty, where someone or something catches our eye because of its appealing appearance.
-But underneath the engaging image is an ugly gotcha straight from Satan.
+Eye candy is superficial beauty, but underneath the engaging image is an ugly gotcha straight from Satan.

 Therein consider two action plans:

 1. Jesus said to avoid temptation, so avoid the candies you might crave.
 Don't look, click, go, touch, bite, sign or buy.
 Whatever entices you to lust, avoid it like the bubonic plague--no matter how pretty it's packaged.